Isauuc/automate-for-growth/01-getting-started/README.md

 ## Common Beginner Questions Answered

 **Q: Do I need to know coding or be tech-savvy?**
 A: Not at all!
-The platform is designed for non-technical users.
+[ViralWave Studio](https://viralwavestudio.com) is designed for non-technical users.
 If you can use Instagram, you can use this.
+[Get started with a free account →](https://viralwavestudio.com)

 **Q: Will my content look automated and fake?**
 A: No!
 When set up correctly, your content will sound authentic and match your brand voice.
 The key is setting up your brand voice properly (which we just covered).